lukestegeman/mailsphinx/README.md

     `-h, --help` : Shows a help message.
     `-sm, --send-email` : If active, attempts to send emails to subscribers listed in `$mailsphinx/no_share/subscribers.csv`.
     `-df, --dataframe-filename` : Specifies the SPHINX dataframe to be parsed by MailSPHINX.
-    `-hm, --historical-mode` : If active, downloads historical GOES/ACE-EPAM data for evaluation period and filters dataframe to include only forecasts issued within selected period between `start_datetime` and `end_datetime`, inclusive.
-    `-hmsd, --historical-mode-save-directory` : Directory to which historical MailSPHINX emails are saved.
-Default is `$mailsphinx/filesystem/public/viewable/historical`.
+    `-save, --save-directory` : Directory to which MailSPHINX emails are saved within the publicly viewable filesystem `$mailsphinx/filesystem/public/viewable/`.
+Default is the base level `$mailsphinx/filesystem/public/viewable/` for regular operation and `$mailsphinx/filesystem/public/viewable/batch/` in batch mode.
     `-sd, --start-datetime` : Specifies first day of evaluation period (YYYY-MM-DD).
 If `None`, defaults to UTC Monday prior to most recent UTC Monday.
 Time fixed at 00:00 UTC.
     `-ed, --end-datetime` : Specifies last day of the evaluation period (YYYY-MM-DD).
 If `None`, defaults to most recent UTC Monday (including today, if it is UTC Monday).
 Time fixed at 00:00 UTC.
     `-b, --batch` : If active, runs in batch mode, which will generate many MailSPHINX HTML files.
 Does not allow for email distribution.
 Expects a --batch-directory argument.